taektay/ee106/docs/lab5.rst

 Creation of new ROS Service Type
 ----------

 For the generation of the new ROS Service type, initially, we create a new folder ``srv`` inside the `ee106s23` ROS package.
-Then, we create a ``NewService.srv`` file, which will contain the main request/response data structure,
+Then, we create a ``ee106s23_service.srv`` file, which will contain the main request/response data structure,

 .. code-block:: python